-An adult person uses the internet to secure access, anonymity, privacy and control to become a trusted online friend.
-This can easily be achieved by employing tactics such as;
+An adult person uses the Internet to secure access, anonymity, privacy, and control to become a trusted online friend.
+This can easily be achieved by employing these tactics:

-- Friendship a good listener and appears to really understand and empathise with the child - Takes an interest in what the child has to say - Pretends to be a younger person to lower the threat factor (sometimes) - Promises to or does provide gifts or money - Is accepting and nice, compliments the child - Similar interests to the child (eg. Games, sports or hobbies)
+- Friendship a good listener and appears to really understand and empathise with the child - Takes an interest in what the child has to say - Pretends to be a younger person to lower the threat factor (sometimes) - Promises to or does provide gifts or money - Is accepting and nice, compliments the child - Similar interests to the child (e.g., games, sports, or hobbies)

-Grooming can happen anywhere online.
-Inside games, chat rooms, messaging, Facebook etc.
+Grooming can happen anywhere online-inside games, chat rooms, messaging, Facebook, etc.